Isaccea: Modern history

 At the beginning of the Russo-Turkish War, 1877–1878, the Russians were able to take advantage of Romania's railways and mass a great number of troops in Galați.
 4000 Russian troops crossed the Danube 14 km south of Măcin and were victorious on June 22, 1877, against the Ottoman garrison.
-The Russian victories intimidated the commander of the Isaccea garrison and the Ottoman troops withdrew from the town, leaving the whole northern part of Dobruja to the Russian armies.
-Many of the Muslims in the towns of this area fled from the early days of the conflict.
+The Russian victories intimidated the Ottoman commander of the Isaccea garrison and the Ottoman troops withdrew from the town, leaving the whole northern part of Dobruja to the Russian armies.
+Many of the Muslims in the towns of this area fled from the early days of the conflict as the Russian-Romanian army advanced.
 The city was captured without battle on June 26, 1877, by the 14th Army under the leadership of Major-General Yanov.

 Following the Russian-Romanian victory in the war against the Ottoman Empire, Russia took back from Romania the Southern Bessarabia region and as compensation, the newly independent state of Romania received the region of Dobruja, including the town of Isaccea.

 In 1915, Nicolae Iorga described Isaccea as "a gathering of small and humble houses spread over a hill slope".

 During World War I, Dobruja was in the areas of operation of a force formed by the Russian and Romanian armies.
 The first Russian unit crossed the Danube at Isaccea on the day when war was declared (August 27, 1916) and began their deployment toward Bulgaria, an ally of the Central Powers.

 Following the failure of the Flămânda Offensive, the Russians began retreating, soon as north as Isaccea.
 The town was defended by the Romanian and Russian troops against the German offensive, but it was lost on December 24, 1916.
 Following its defeat, Romania signed the Treaty of Bucharest, by the term of which, Romania ceded the southern part of Dobruja to Bulgaria, while the rest (including Isaccea), was ceded to the Central Powers.
 The Treaty was voided by the terms of the Armistice of November 11, 1918 and Isaccea was thus returned to Romania.

 In February 2022, during the Russian invasion of Ukraine, thousands of Ukrainians crossed by ferry into Romania at Isaccea in search of refuge.